LS-Labs/2.4-config/README.md

     line 9 includes the G32 macro which homes all axis then QGL and then another home in prep for printing. line 10 includes a very basic M600 macro which currently just pauses the printer and beeps to notify you. line 11 includes an unload and load filament macro for us when swapping filaments. line 12 is the modified nozzle scrub macro.
 This is for use with the decontaminator nozzle mod.
-As we had the nozzle crash into the brush when starting a print we modified this to just purge on a single side and then move in front of the bursh before resuming. see https://github.com/VoronDesign/VoronUsers/tree/master/orphaned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_%26_Nozzle_Scrubber for more and comparison to the standard file
+As we had the nozzle crash into the brush when starting a print we modified this to just purge on a single side and then move in front of the brush before resuming. see https://github.com/VoronDesign/VoronUsers/tree/master/orphaned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_%26_Nozzle_Scrubber for more and comparison to the standard file

 The /macros/main folder has all files included and contains
-    beeper.cfg is a basic macro to accept arguments to make some beeps. this is used for example by the M600 macro to notify you that it is paused and by the print end macro. pauseresume.cfg makes some more sensible pause and resume macros to park the toolhead at the front left corner during a pause so it is easier to swap filaments and some checks to confirm it can extrude or restrat filament safely. printend.cfg contains the PRINT_END macro which you will use in your slicer it also clears the currently set bed mesh prinstart.cfg contains everything for the start print including the nozzle scrub. it also checks if the printer is already homed and QGL has been run so it doesnt need to do it again.
+    beeper.cfg is a basic macro to accept arguments to make some beeps. this is used for example by the M600 macro to notify you that it is paused and by the print end macro. pauseresume.cfg makes some more sensible pause and resume macros to park the toolhead at the front left corner during a pause so it is easier to swap filaments and some checks to confirm it can extrude or restart filament safely. printend.cfg contains the PRINT_END macro which you will use in your slicer it also clears the currently set bed mesh prinstart.cfg contains everything for the start print including the nozzle scrub. it also checks if the printer is already homed and QGL has been run so it doesnt need to do it again.